 “NO, you can’t!”

-If you have a septic tank, there’s even more cause for concern.
-You might create serious problems for a system that’s just not designed to handle this kind of material.
+If you have a septic system , there’s even more cause for concern.
+You might create serious problems for a septic tank system that’s just not designed to handle this kind of material.
 The cost to you could be loads of frustration and hundreds of dollars in repairs.

 Don’t hesitate to contact us or call us at 1-Tom-Plumber (1-866-758-6237) if you’d like help with your cat-inspired toilet, sink, or drain clog issues.
 We will immediately handle any emergency plumbing, drain, and water damage problem, including excavation of underground water lines and sewer main lines.